hojimat/oldhomepage/articles/_posts/2021-02-6-simulation.md

     <figcaption>Starting position (C,N)</figcaption>
 </figure>

 As mentioned above, you can see the advantages of the simulation when the problem gets more complicated, e.g. multi-player Prisoner's dilemma.
 An even more interesting application can be to play with the behavioral stuff.
-For example, we can simulated a repeated game, however the agents are bounded-rational, i.e. they can only see a few periods in the future --- this can help to find new insights and new equilibria.
+For example, we can simulate a repeated game, however the agents are bounded-rational, i.e. they can only see a few periods in the future --- this can help to find new insights and new equilibria.

 <a name="discussion"></a><br>
 ## 4. Discussion